 As I was going through my two and one half year divorce from hell, I kept a diary.
 I turned it into a book called "For the Love of Benjamine."
 Our story is a triumph against domestic violence.
 It will empower others to fight the fear and take action to become abuse free.
 One dollar from the sale of each book will be donated to the Sonoma County YWCA Women's Shelter and Pre-School.

 The YWCA in Sonoma County, CA offered to receive my son and I one dreadful day when I ran to a friend's house because of my husband's behavior.
 They also helped me find my divorce attorney.
 Recently I took their 40-hour training and have become one of their volunteer community advocates.

 My book, "For The Love of Benjamine" would be a must-read for anyone who wakes up to the fact that they are involved in an abusive relationship and wishes to regain their freedom.
 It is written from the point of view of a victim emerging into a survivor.
 If I did it, you can also!
 It offers details of the steps I took to win my ugly divorce, such as the most advantageous time to file for child support, etc.

 The most difficult thing I have ever done, and yet the most rewarding, was to divorce my ex-husband.
-I have now been happily married for twenty years.
+I have now been happily married for twenty three years.
 My son has grown into an incredible adult and graduated from a great university.